artem1982/048.no/_posts/2024-01-26-are-you-sure-you-know-azure-pim.markdown

 It is require ID P2/Governance license ..

 And not working as moste people think ..
-It DOES NOT create new token, it is juste escalate ALL tokens which is connected to elevated account!
+It DOES NOT create new token, it is just escalate ALL tokens which is connected to elevated account!

 Really good blog from Cody Burkard describe main points: https://codyburkard.com/blog/jitprivilegeescalation/